Almog2/Portfolio/README.md

 ## 👨‍💻 Almog's Portfolio

-Hi, I’m Almog – a 3rd year Computer Science student This portfolio highlights some of my key projects and collaborations.
+Hi, I’m Almog – a 3rd year Computer Science student, This portfolio highlights some of my key projects and collaborations.

 ## 🚀 Featured Projects